Welcome to the country.

 Easy, Quick Wholesome Recipes

-While I learn from mom and she tries new recipes with me, we want to share our food and recipe journey with you.
+While I elevate my cooking and baking skills from mom, she tries new recipes with me.
+We love sharing out recipe journey with you.

 We created this website to help cooks like us find wholesome recipes that are simple, easy, and quick to make while still being unbelievably delicious.
 Our recipes are a bit of our family heritage, old recipes from the recipe box, and new recipes that we are continually trying out.
 We like to mix the traditional with the modern.

-Our goal is to sneak in healthy options whenever possible, as well as money saving ideas such as reimagining dinner from leftovers.
+Our goal is to sneak in good food options whenever possible, as well as, money saving ideas such as reimagining dinner from leftovers.
 We often make things from scratch but are all about saving time in the kitchen too.
 Food is our passion, and we want to share our passion with you.

 We hope you’ll find something you’ll love.